 The AGM-84E's airframe was the same as that of the Harpoon, except that it was "stretched" 70 centimeters (2 feet 4 inches), to a total length of 4.4 meters (14 feet 6 inches), along with an increase in weight of 70 kilograms (150 pounds).
 It retained the midcourse guidance system of the AGM-84D, but added the imaging infrared seeker of the AGM-65D Maverick and the data link of the AGM-62 Walleye glide bomb.
 It was strictly air-launched, with the launch aircraft carrying a datalink pod.
 It was originally carried on the Grumman A-6 Intruder and the McDonnell-Douglas F/A-18 Hornet.
 MDD tried to promote a booster-launched "Sea SLAM", but nobody bought it.

 A handful of preproduction SLAMs were launched against Iraqi targets in the First Gulf War.
 The missile obtained full operational status in 1993.
 An automated mission planning system was introduced in 1996.
-After the Gulf War, the Navy decided that it needed a better standoff capability, and so decided to come up with an improved "SLAM-ER" (where "ER" stood for "Enhanced Response"), awarding a contract for the new variant to MDD in 1995.
+After the Gulf War, the Navy decided that it needed a better standoff capability, and so decided to come up with an improved "SLAM-ER" (where "ER" stood for "Expanded Response"), awarding a contract for the new variant to MDD in 1995.
 SLAM-ER was given the designation "Block 1G / AGM-84H".

 SLAM-ER's most visible difference to its predecessor was that the four stubby wings were replaced by a pair of long swept inverted gull wings, with a span of 2.2 meters (7 feet 2 inches).
 The wings were stowed pointed back under the fuselage before launch and pivoted forward after release.
 The warhead was the same size as before, but had a titanium casing to improve hard target penetration.
 Range was extended to over 280 kilometers (172 miles).